 - Reinforce and strengthen skills targeted in therapy sessions.

 - Develop greater automaticity (the ability to do tasks quickly, accurately and effortlessly).

 - Provide valuable tools for continued practice after discharge.

 Research Proves That Patients Benefit From Extra Work

 Provided are 5 ways consistent home practice benefits your clients:

 - Promote Neuroplasticity

 Neuroplasticity is the brain’s ability to “repair itself” by forming new synapses, or connections between neurons, especially in response to a brain injury.
 The nervous system compensates for injury by reorganizing the neurons that remain intact.
-To form new connections, those neurons must be stimulated through specialized, and consistent tasks—tasks you are working on with your clients as part of their recovery program.
+To form new connections, those neurons must be stimulated through specialized, and consistent tasks—tasks you are working on with your clients as part of their brain rehabilitation program.
 The more practice, the more new connections are made, and the more recovery happens.

 - Facilitate faster improvement